A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Problem Formulation and Preliminaries

 \subsubsection{Scalable Inference with Inducing Points}

-To make inference tractable for large datasets, we adopt a sparse approximation of the full GP using a set of $M \ll N$ representative \textit{inducing points} $\mathcal{Z} = \{(q_j, y_j)\}_{j=1}^M \subset \mathcal{D}$.
-These inducing points act as a low-dimensional representation of the latent function and allow for approximate inference with significantly reduced computational cost.
-The specific selection of inducing points is algorithm-dependent: different sparse GP methods define different acquisition or selection criteria, e.g., maximizing information gain, covering the input space, or optimizing a variational lower bound.
-Moreover, this method reduces the complexity of training from $\mathcal{O}(N^3)$ in the full GP case to $\mathcal{O}(NM^2)$ \cite{Rasmussen2006Gaussian}, where $N$ is the number of observations and $M$ is the number of inducing points.
-This trade-off makes real-time learning feasible for moderately sized $M$.
+To make inference tractable for large datasets, we adopt a sparse approximation of the full GP using a set of $M \ll N$ representative \textit{inducing points} $\mathcal{Z} = \{(q_j, y_j)\}_{j=1}^M \subset \mathcal{D}$ (the choice of the inducing points is discussed later on); the inducing points act as a low-dimensional representation of the latent function.
+This method reduces the complexity of training from $\mathcal{O}(N^3)$ in the full GP case to $\mathcal{O}(NM^2)$ \cite{Rasmussen2006Gaussian}, where $N$ is the number of observations and $M$ is the number of inducing points.
 Instead of conditioning directly on all $N$ observations, we approximate the posterior of the GP by conditioning on $\mathcal{Z}$: